 Your quoted rate should include fuel, driver time, mileage, commercial insurance and cargo coverage.
 Will they ask for more money at delivery if they have run into bad weather or traffic or rerouting, or if your delivery is more complicated than they anticipated?
 Ask if there are any reasons why the driver might ask for more money at the time of delivery than the price you have agree to and get it in writing.

 If they don’t personally know them, how can they vouch for them?
 A clean driving record doesn’t tell you anything about the person’s character or morals.
 It also doesn’t tell you anything about their skill as a transporter.

 If they don’t know or won’t say, it probably means that the driver will be sleeping in your RV or trailer.
 Think about that for a minute …

 If your vehicle is not currently registered, a licensed transportation company should be able to provide transport plates that are placed temporarily on your RV or trailer during transport.
-This will save you the time and trouble of getting a trip permit.
+This will save you time and trouble.